Ride For Homes Benefit Bike Tour

 Each year, generous sponsors support the ride costs and help ensure that every dollar our riders raise goes directly towards Habitat's homebuilding and home repair projects.
-For more information about sponsorship, please contact Sarah Mussoline at email@example.com.
+For more information about sponsorship, please contact Christine Serwan at firstname.lastname@example.org.

 We ask each rider to raise $1200 prior to the ride.
-Your registration fee will be applied to your fundraising total.
 The dollars your raise go directly to Habitat’s construction projects and family programming, and to cover the costs of the trip (housing and support team).
 The trip is intentionally mission-focused, and to that end we’ve planned basic but comfortable lodging.
 This means that you’ll be able to have the maximum possible amount of your donation going directly to Habitat and its hardworking future homeowners.

 Nervous about raising the $1200?
 You can do it!
 We have lots of tips and advice to help you – and a very easy to navigate online crowdsourcing platform.
 We can also provide a letter template that you can personalize and send to potential donors.
 Above all, remember: don’t be afraid to ask!
 If you don’t ask, people won’t give.
 Many of your friends, family and colleagues recognize the Habitat name and will be glad to contribute to your ride if they’re asked.

 The 2018 Route: May 31 - June 3